magsenche/hanazono/docs/health/dopamine.md

 ### Avoid viewing bright lights between 10 p.m.-4 a.m
 This is essential, as it has been shown to activate a brain region called the [habenula](../brain/neuroanatomy.md#habenula) and drastically reduce the amount of circulating dopamine in your system.
 If you must view light at these times, make it very dim.
 Once in a while is okay, but don’t make it a habit.

+??? question "Why is it essential to avoid bright lights between 10 p.m. and 4 a.m.?"
+    Viewing bright lights during this period activates the habenula, reducing the amount of circulating dopamine in your system.
+This can drastically affect motivation and well-being.

 ### Ingest caffeine
 Caffeine is a stimulant that can raise dopamine levels.
 You can take it (approximately 100-400mg) in the form of coffee, tea or whatever form you prefer.
 This will cause a mild increase in dopamine but also increases the availability of dopamine receptors, so your body is more sensitive to circulating dopamine.
 Don’t do this too close to sleep.
 Avoid caffeine after 2 p.m., with rare exceptions.

+??? question "How can you establish a healthy level of baseline dopamine?"
+    - View early morning sunlight for 10-30 minutes daily.
+    - Eat tyrosine-rich foods.
+    - Avoid melatonin supplements.
+    - Avoid bright lights between 10 p.m.-4 a.m.
+    - Ingest caffeine, avoiding it close to sleep.

 ## Dopamine Peaks
 “Success breeds success” is true, but if you don’t manage the dopamine associated with the pursuit and your wins, your dopamine baseline and the dopamine you experience from reaching milestones will start to diminish over time, and you’ll feel far less satisfaction from, well, everything.
 This is a common problem, but there are ways to overcome or even avoid it altogether.